kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 SUBSCRIBE_UPDATE Message {
   Priority (i)
   Order (i)
-  Min Object (i)
+  Min Group (i)
-  Max Object (i)
+  Max Group (i)
 }
 ~~~

-**Min Object**: The new minimum object sequence, or 0 if there is no update.
+**Min Group**: The new minimum group sequence, or 0 if there is no update.
 This value MUST NOT be smaller than prior SUBSCRIBE and SUBSCRIBE_UPDATE messages.

-**Max Object**: The new maximum object sequence, or 0 if there is no update.
+**Max Group**: The new maximum group sequence, or 0 if there is no update.
 This value MUST NOT be larger than prior SUBSCRIBE or SUBSCRIBE_UPDATE messages.

-### SUBSCRIBE_DROP
+### GROUP_DROP
-The publisher replies with a SUBSCRIBE_DROP message when it is unable to serve an object within the requested range.
+The publisher replies with a GROUP_DROP message when it is unable to serve a group within the requested range.

 ~~~
-SUBSCRIBE_DROP {
+GROUP_DROP {
-  Start Oviect (i)
+  Start Group (i)
   Count (i)
   Error Code (i)
 }
 ~~~

-**Start Object**: The first object within the dropped range.
+**Start Group**: The first group within the dropped range.
-**Count**: The number of additional objects after the first.
-The End Object can be computed as Start Object + Count.
+**Count**: The number of additional groups after the first.
+The End Group can be computed as Start Group + Count.
 **Error Code**: An error code indicated by the application.

 ## Fetch Stream
-A subscriber can open a bidirectional Fetch stream to receive a single Object at a specified offset.
+A subscriber can open a bidirectional Fetch stream to receive a single Group at a specified offset.
 This is primarily used to recover from an abrupt stream termination.

 ~~~